 “Alien” is definitely the right word.
 This is a world that most of us thankfully will never have to experience.
 So it was up to Beltrami and Sanders to bring us into the world through the use of instruments and electronics.
 The haunting sound of the ehru, a Chinese violin, plays as close to a main theme as we’re going to get.
 Hovering over the reverbed guitars and a gentle, pulsating triplet accompaniment, the instrument gives the music a subtle eastern feel.
 The theme is reprised in the final cue, “The Way I Am.”

 Sanders said that “Kathryn’s main goal sonically was to blur the line between sound effects and score to enhance realism and not have an overtly orchestral score leading the film.
 We decided to use a small ensemble and some of the film’s production sounds and then fused them together.”

-Beltrami and Sanders score the scenes with a deft hand, fading into the ever-present sun and sand, without drawing attention to themselves.
+Beltrami and Sanders score the scenes with a deft hand.
+The music fades into the ever-present sun and sand, without drawing attention to itself.
 In “Body Bomb,” they create a musical landscape that shimmers and buzzes like bugs in the desert heat.
-Only in one cue, “Guest In My House,” do we feel anything resembling steady, albeit brief, rhythm that could qualify as action-0riented.
+Only in one cue, “Guest In My House,” do we feel anything resembling steady, albeit brief, rhythm that could qualify as action-oriented.

 This is free-form music that doesn’t sound composed and set down on notepaper for the most part.
 The sonic impressions blend into and sit atop one another, creating a unique kind of tension.
 Every now and then the sounds will coalesce into something resembling a traditional chord.
 But for the most part, the score is a succession of Middle Eastern harmonies and sonic swells.
 The music has no beginning, middle, or end.
 It is continuous tension, like the day-to-day job of the story’s characters.